salesforce/lwc/CONTRIBUTING.md

 git push origin <name-of-the-feature>
 ```
 Commit your changes using a descriptive commit message that follows our [Commit Message Guidelines](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.
-NOTE: optional use of _git cz_ command triggers interactive semantic commit, which prompts user with commit related quetions, such as commit type, scope, description, and breaking changes.
+NOTE: optional use of _git cz_ command triggers interactive semantic commit, which prompts user with commit related questions, such as commit type, scope, description, and breaking changes.
 Use of _git cz_ is optional but recommended to ensure format consistency.

 The above commands will commit the files into your feature branch.
 You can keep
 pushing new changes into the same branch until you are ready to create a pull